Submissions | Full Stop Australia

 (PDF 333kb)

-Full Stop Australia thanks the Joint Committe for the opportunity to provide feedback regarding Australia's Human Rights Framework.
-Full Stop Australia provides in principle support but raises concerns about the proposed model.
+Full Stop Australia thanks the Joint Committee for the opportunity to provide feedback regarding Australia's Human Rights Framework.
+Full Stop Australia provides in principle support for the introduction of a Human Rights

 Learn More